kiatrou/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Project on pointers, arrays and strings
+second folder for pointers, arrays and strings